 How often should I repaint and repair my wooden window?

-You should expect to have to repaint or restain your wooden windows every 3-5 years, depending on how well your previous maintenance was done and how old are your windows.
+You should expect to have to repaint or restain your wooden windows every 3-5 years, depending on how well your previous maintenance was done and how old your windows are.

-It also depends on timber, hardwood wooden windows require a bit fewer repairs over the time compared to softwood which rots very quickly if paintwork let the moisture.
+It also depends on timber, hardwood wooden windows require a bit fewer repairs over time compared to softwood which rots very quickly if paintwork lets the moisture.

 Same as compromised paintwork, loose or missing putty should also be removed and replaced as soon as possible with a new one to prevent moisture from entering the wood and causing rot.

-After our refurbishment window’s paintwork last at least 8 years
+After our refurbishment window’s paintwork lasted at least 8 years

 When you compare the cost of refurbishment and replacement, you will see that it is almost always cheaper to refurbish your old wooden sash windows than to replace them with new ones.
 In addition, replacing your old wooden windows with new UPVC or aluminium windows will drastically reduce the value of your home and will change its character.